aabdala82/aabdala82.github.io/index.md

 <span style="color:blue">**Lead Technical Animator – Trendy Entertainment**</span><br/>
 June 2012 – November 2016
-* Responsible for approving and/or creating all character/object rigging and skinning (in-game and cinematics).
+* Responsible for approving and creating character/object rigs and skinning (in-game and cinematics).
 * Dynamic simulations with rigid bodies, hair systems and cloth.
 Simulations then transferred to bones for in-game use.
 * Responsible for the technical integrity, setup, and implementation of characters, weapons, props, and several other featured systems to the game engine.
 * Developing tools to streamline character/object rigging and animation pipeline built in MEL and Python.